hoodunit/purescript-payload/README.md

 ```

-Guards and URL specified at parent routes are combined and passed to child route handlers at compile time, so that at run time the handlers will receive those values as part of their incoming request payload.
+[Guards](#guards) and [URL paths and parameters](#url-parameters) specified in parent routes are merged and passed to child route handlers at compile time, so that at run time the handlers will receive those values as part of their incoming request payload.

-See also [this example for hierarchical routes](./examples/movies/Main.purs) and the [Spec module](https://pursuit.purescript.org/packages/purescript-payload/0.1.0/docs/Payload.Spec) for supported spec keywords.
+See the [Spec module](https://pursuit.purescript.org/packages/purescript-payload/0.1.0/docs/Payload.Spec) for the full set of supported spec keywords and the [Movies example](./examples/movies/Main.purs) for a larger example with hierarchical routes.

 ### Requests